 Python Basics

 Python is used as the primary programming language for the DSP section of ringbuffer.org.
-Although there are various online resources for learning Python, this chapter introduces the most important aspects.
+There are countless nigh-quality online resources for learning Python and this chapter does not intend to give a full introduction.
+Rather, it is a primer that covers some of the relevant aspects to make it easier to get started.

 Syntax